armandofox/breathe-cal/README.md

 ## Genral Setup
 * Fork/clone the repo, then run bundle install.
 The gemfile with dependencies is included in the repository so bundler should locate and use it.
 * API Keys - set manually in heroku.
 They include Accuweather, Google SSO, and Google Maps.
-* Make sure to add your deployment url to the list of Google SSO redirect links, do so <a href="url">link here</a>:
+* Make sure to add your deployment url to the list of Google SSO redirect links, do so <a href="url"> here</a>:

 ## Database
 * Setup - run 'bundle exec rake db:migrate', then 'bundle exec rake db:test:preapare'.
 This will run all of our migrations for development and test environments while considering dependencies.